hallard/EthTInfo/README.md

 # Firmware

-It's compatible with Arduino IDE, Visual Studio Code and also Micro Python since this board use same CPU than Adafruit [QT-PY-ESP32-PICO](https://learn.adafruit.com/adafruit-qt-py-esp32-pico)
+It's compatible with Arduino IDE, Visual Studio Code and also Micro Python.

 You can write your own and use with [LibTeleinfo](https://github.com/hallard/LibTeleinfo) library I wrote if you want to get rid of driving teleinfo stuff (chekout some [examples](ttps://github.com/hallard/LibTeleinfo/tree/master/examples)).